Financial-Times/crm-meme-templates/README.md

 #CRM templates and snippets for MeMe

 ##Snippets
-All crm snippets should have *crm_* as a prefix
+1.All CRM snippets should have *crm_* as a prefix

-All snippets should be compatible with the master-template.html
+2.All CRM snippets should be compatible with the master-template.html